barryross/mars-rover-image-browser/readme.md

 ## Installing

-Clone the repo and navigate into the folder
+Clone the repo and navigate into the folder:

 ```
 cd mars-rover-image-browser
 ```

-Install the dependencies for the project by running the following command from the project's root
+Install the dependencies for the project by running the following command from the project's root:

 ```
 npm install